lillianpontiusgoldblatt/lillianpontiusgoldblatt.github.io/_projects/wafra.md

 ![image](/assets/images/WafraNotional.png)

 **Brand Platform**
 After a robust discovery process including including stakeholder interviews, brand, materials, competitors and peer audits we delivered an insights report and workshop.
-Activities around personas, values and brand platform we defined a creative brief.
+Activities around personas, values and brand platform guided us to a creative brief as we moved into design.

 **Identity**
 From this brief a design team lead by Daniel Irizarry created and engaging and modern identity built on the Wafra’s values of collaboration, innovation, heritage and stability.